top of page

 • Currency exchange and international income complicate affordability assessments.

-When to Contact a Mortgage Broker
+When to Contact a Mortgage Broker as an Expat

 Before Starting Property Searches